bruno-ah-um/Qrisp/JASP_QUANTUM_KERNEL_DIALECT.md

 2. Collect `extra_kernel_deps`: values produced by allowlisted kernel ops (or block args) that `to_hoist` ops consume — these must cross the kernel boundary as extra return values.
-3. Rebuild `jasp.return`: replace hoisted classical results with `extra_kernel_deps`, update `function_type.outputs`.
+3. Rebuild `func.return`: replace hoisted classical results with `extra_kernel_deps`, update `function_type.outputs`.
 4. Insert a new `jasp.call` with updated result types.
 5. Detach `to_hoist` ops from the kernel, fix their operands using a